 And do you have a place chosen for that?

-Um hopefully UT, but I'm not a hundred percent sure yet.
+Hopefully, UT, but I'm not 100% sure yet.

-Um more just student loans.
+More just student loans.

 Yeah.

-And maybe a couple scholarships if I'm lucky, but you usually have to be financially stricken to get those also.
+And maybe a couple scholarships, if I'm lucky, but you usually have to be financially stricken to get those also.

-Really get a scholarship, you have to be in financial peril.
+You have to be in financial peril?

-Most of the scholarships I've read it says depending on your financial status.
+Most of the scholarships I've read, it says, depending on your financial status.

 Wait, are you an athlete?